-Defendants.
+Defendant.

-This court held a telephonic status conference on August 31, 2011.
-Both sides were represented by counsel.
-For reasons stated, the court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.
+This court held a telephonic preliminary pretrial conference on March 9, 2011.
+Plaintiff appeared by Kevin J. Kennedy.
+Defendant appeared by Khalaf M. Khalaf.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.